Wonder Boy (video game): Modified ports

 Escape had a licensing arrangement whereby it owned the rights to the game design, but Sega retained the Wonder Boy trademark.
 Because of this, Escape teamed up with Hudson Soft to produce a conversion of the game for the NES, under a new license.
 To get around the licensing issue, Hudson Soft had the title changed which resulted into Adventure Island.
-Although Hudson could have featured the generic boy from Wonder Boy as the main character of Adventure Island, it inserted instead a caricature of Takahashi Meijin (known as Master Higgins in English games).
+Although Hudson could have featured the generic boy from Wonder Boy as the protagonist of Adventure Island, it instead created a brand new character, Master Higgins, intended to be a caricature of Takahashi Meijin.
 Since Adventure Island is based on the arcade version of Wonder Boy, it does not contain any of the original levels found in the Master System or Game Gear ports.
 The bonus stage that was reserved for collecting all the dolls in Wonder Boy is integrated in this game as a regular area.

 In this arrangement, once again, Hudson Soft retained the rights to the character and name, allowing the company to continue to produce future games using the Adventure Island name and characters.
 These sequels are not based on the Wonder Boy sequels.

 Hudson released Champion Takahashi's Adventure Island for the MSX.
 This version featured Master Higgins as the main character but retained the music of Wonder Boy, unlike the NES Adventure Island which had a completely different soundtrack.

 Escape repeated the same kind of task by converting Sega's 1991 beat 'em up arcade Riot City, into Hudson Soft's 1992 TurboGrafx-CD title Riot Zone.

 Through its 2012 absorption of Hudson Soft, Konami currently owns the rights to the Adventure Island series.